renswilderom/From-fringe-revelry-to-growth-industry/README.md

 # From-fringe-revelry-to-growth-industry
-Appendixes for conference paper "From fringe revelry to growth industry"
+Online appendixes for conference paper "From fringe revelry to growth industry"

 **Online appendix I:**